The 15 Month Sleep Regression — What to Expect

 All sleep regressions occur because your child’s body and brain are preparing for — or right in the middle of — a major developmental change.
 As adults it’s hard to really understand how challenging this time can be for babies.
 We certainly don’t remember what it was like when we went through it.
 But as your child is learning a new skill (like walking ) or realizing something new and amazing about their world (that objects fall to the ground when you drop them), their bodies and brains are working HARD.
 So hard, in fact, that they just may not be able to keep up the skills and strategies they have learned to calm themselves, to sleep quietly through their sleep cycles, and even to play happily on their own.

-Two major changes happen around 15 months of age.
+Two major changes happen that can cause the 15 month sleep regression.
 Many toddlers are learning to walk independently, and most begin transitioning from two naps to one nap a day.
 No matter where your child is on the spectrum of walking — still holding on to your hands or running across the room into your arms — they are likely on the move A LOT!
 Just like when they learned to sit up or to crawl, you may find your toddler practicing her new skills in bed instead of sleeping.
-She may be more excited to walk around her room at bedtime than to sit and read a book, or lie on the changing table for her diaper and jammies, than she is to go to bed!
+She may be more excited to walk around her room at bedtime than to sit and read a book, or lie on the changing table for her diaper and jammies, than she is to go to bed.

 How to Support Your Toddler During the 15 Month Sleep Regression